Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 Your brand identity includes:

-- Visual elements such as your logo design, colour palette, typography, photography style, packaging design, and graphic elements.
-These are the aesthetic choices that make your brand recognisable at a glance.
+- Visual elements such as your logo, colour palette, typography, photography style, packaging, and graphic elements.
+These are the visual assets that make your brand instantly recognisable.

-- Verbal elements including your brand name, tagline, tone of voice, and the specific words you use to communicate.
-The way you speak to your audience should feel consistent whether they're reading your website, social media posts, or product descriptions.
+- Verbal elements including your brand name, tagline, tone of voice, and messaging.
+The way you communicate should feel consistent across every touchpoint, from your website and social media to your product descriptions.

-A strong brand identity should be distinctive, memorable, and most importantly, rooted in strategy.
-When done right, your visual identity becomes a silent ambassador for your brand, communicating your values and personality without saying a word.
+A strong brand identity is distinctive, memorable, and, most importantly, rooted in strategy.
+When done well, it becomes a silent ambassador for your brand, communicating your values and personality without saying a word.

 Recommended reading: The Essential Guide to Building a Brand Identity That Feels Like You